dulithamahishka94/hashnode/cmfsm0e02000002lahc6p7ofe.md

 If you answered "no" to any of these, you're probably too dependent on AI.

-## The Laravel Recovery Program: Getting Your Framework Skills Bac 💪
+## The Laravel Recovery Program: Getting Your Framework Skills Back 💪

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1758392327009/cea721de-1eb8-4e94-89b0-684855225d01.gif align="left")